Alfresco/alfresco-ng2-components/INTRODUCTION.md

   <img title="alfresco-ng2-components-architecture" alt='alfresco' src='assets/alfresco-app-dev-framework-architecture.png'></img>
 </p>

-Here we can also see that there is an Alfresco JavaScript framework in use that wraps the Alfresco REST API.
-To make things easier for the client developer.
+Here we can also see that there is an Alfresco JavaScript framework in use that wraps the Alfresco REST API, to make things easier for the client developer.